eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

     dds::sub::DataWriter<HelloWorldData::Msg> dr(publisher, topic, dwqos);

-When Cyclone DDS discovers readers and writers sharing the same data type and topic name, it connects them without the application involvement.
-In order to write data only when a data reader appears, a rendez-vous pattern is required.
-Such pattern can be implemented by
+When Cyclone DDS discovers readers and writers sharing the same data type and topic name, it connects them without the application's involvement.
+A rendezvous pattern is required to write data only when a data reader appears.
+Either can implement such a pattern:
-either:

-1. Wait for the publication/subscription matched events, where the Publisher waits and blocks the writing-thread until the appropriate publication matched event is raised, or
+1. Wait for the publication/subscription matched events, where the Publisher waits and blocks the writing thread until the appropriate publication matched event is raised, or
-2. Regularly, poll the publication matching status.
-This is the preferred option used in this example.The following line of code instructs Cyclone DDS to listen on the ``writer.publication_matched_status()``
+2. Regularly poll the publication matching status.
+This is the preferred option used in this example.
+The following line of code instructs Cyclone DDS to listen on the ``writer.publication_matched_status()``